Unique Places to Stay in Newfoundland & Labrador

 The Inn by Mallard Cottage

-Nestled in the craggy cliffs of Quidi Vidi village, the Inn by Mallard Cottage is next door to the renowned Mallard Cottage restaurant, which has quickly become a favourite gathering place for explorers and locals.
+Nestled in the craggy cliffs of Quidi Vidi village, is the Inn by Mallard Cottage.
 There are two guest houses influenced in design and aesthetic by the vernacular architecture of rural Newfoundland and Labrador.
 Each house has 4 guest rooms, all creatively appointed with the best furnishings from the past and present.
 Time slows in Quidi Vidi village, creating space for spontaneity and adventure, so you never quite know what your days will entail.

 Traditional inns and B&Bs are also where you can have unique cultural experiences with locals.
 Coastal Cottages, vacation homes on 4 acres of ocean frontage, offers a "shed experience" where you can build an "ugly stick" and enjoy a traditional get together of song and dance.
 If you like lobster, then the Schooner Inn's lobster adventure is for you.
 You get to learn lobster cooking and eating techniques as you bake fresh homemade bread with the owner and take part in a traditional kitchen party.